mingchen/docker-android-build-box/README.md

     docker pull mingc/android-build-box:latest

-**Hint:** Use tag to sepecific a stable version rather than `latest` of docker image to avoid break your buid. e.g. `mingc/android-build-box:1.15.0`.
+**Hint:** You can use a tag to a specific stable version, rather than `latest` of docker image, to avoid breaking your build. e.g. `mingc/android-build-box:1.15.0`.
 Checkout [**Tags**](#tags) (bottom of this page) to see all the available tags.

 ## Usage